 This document serves as the Basel III Pillar 3 disclosures of Izola Bank p.l.c. in accordance with the Malta Financial Services Authority ('MFSA') Banking Rule 7 (BR07).
+Banking Rule BR/07 follows the disclosure requirements of Directive 2013/36/EU (Capital Requirements Directive - Pillar 1) and EU Regulation No 575/2013 (Capital Requirements Regulation - Pillar 2) of the European Parliament and of the Council of 26 June 2013.

 The Annual Report of Izola Bank p.l.c. has been filed with the MFSA Registry of Companies and the MFSA Banking Unit.
-These Pillar 3 disclosures refer to the financial year ended 31st December 2019 and have been included in the Annual Report for 2019.
+These Pillar 3 disclosures refer to the financial year ended 31st December 2020 and have been included in the Annual Report for 2020.

 The Bank has in place a formal policy to comply with the disclosure requirements laid down in Banking Rule BR/07/2018.
 The Directors, after due consideration of the size and complexity of the Bank, do not feel it necessary to produce Pillar 3 disclosures more frequently than annually.
+Banking Rule BR/07 requirements are incorporated in this document if they are deemed relevant for the Bank.